 Board Officer: Secretary

-Sr. Vice President of Business Affairs & Chief Legal Officer, Tennessee Titans
+Sr. VP Business Affairs and CLO, Tennessee Titans

 Adolpho Birch was elected to the Vanderbilt Board of Trust in 2014.
 He received his undergraduate degree in 1988 from Harvard University following which he earned a J.D. from Vanderbilt Law School in 1991.